Tap on the image to access location, classification and designated uses of Missouri waterbodies.

 • Antidegradation requirements

 The goal for water quality standards is protecting water uses through applying criteria.
-The level of protection given to a stream, river or lake depends on the expected, or "designated use(s)," of that water, such as "recreation".
+The level of protection given to a stream, river or lake depends on the expected use, or designated use(s), of that water, such as recreation or drinking water.
 When the department assigns designated uses to a water body, it is considered “classified” and listed in Missouri’s water quality standards.
-Water quality criteria are expressed as concentrations, loads or narrative statements.
-Antidegradation policy requires actions to maintain and protect high quality waters and existing water quality.
+The water quality criteria for the assigned designated use, which is expressed as concentrations, loads or narrative statements, is then applied to the water body.
+Antidegradation requirements prevent pollutant discharges or activities that may cause surface waters already meeting water quality standards to drop below those standards.